HS2 trains will serve Glasgow

 - Map Link:

-These will become ‘integrated high speed stations’, where passengers can catch HS2 trains and access the high speed network to the south.
+Glasgow will be an ‘integrated high speed station; where passengers can catch HS2 trains and access the high speed network to the south.

 HS2 will cut journey times between Glasgow and London and Birmingham by up to an hour.
 Glasgow and Edinburgh act as gateways to the rest of Scotland.
 HS2 will arrive in the central belt in 2026 and the Scottish Government is acting to ensure the benefits are spread throughout Scotland.

 - Birmingham – HS2 time 200 minutes, current time 242 minutes

 - Interchange – HS2 time 186 minutes, current time 256 minutes

 - London – HS2 time 220 minutes, current time 270 minutes